-The interdisciplinary composition of DES faculty, including physical, life, and social scientists, results in a wide variety of research objectives and needs.
+The interdisciplinary composition of ESP faculty, including physical, life, and social scientists, results in a wide variety of research objectives and needs.
 Students are often a critical part of this research and there are many opportunities (Student Research Opportunities).

 Examples of ESP Research:

 - Assessing current heavy metal, PCB and PAH levels in Long Creek and a reference stream as a precursor to a larger study involving up to five urban impaired streams (UISs) and three reference streams in southern Maine.

-- Assessing North America's first ever, sucessful mining project of a closed landfill.
+- Assessing North America's first ever, sucessful mining project of a closed landfill to recover metals.

 - Development of novel methods for fine particle analysis to establish the appropriate methodologies and assess the need/market for indoor air quality sampling from Residential Wood Combustion (RWC) in Maine.